 6 Reflecting on leadership for long-term collaboration

 So what does all of this mean for leadership?
-To address this question, we return to some of the key underpinnings of the ideas about leadership which you have encountered in this course (you can also read more about our approach to leadership in our earlier course).
+To address this question, you will return to some of the key underpinnings of the ideas about leadership which you have encountered in this course (you can also read more about our approach to leadership in our earlier course).

 As you have seen, we think about leadership for inter-organisational collaboration as relational, concerned with process, related to context (and here specifically to the impact of policy within that context) and engaged in identity-making.
 We suggest that sustaining collaboration over the longer term requires leadership which interweaves the relational with process, policy and identity, each of which continually shifts and changes.
-This is a complex idea, and we do not expect you to have a complete understanding of how the collaborative fabric develops and is continually re-made (we certainly don’t – we are still learning about this).
-Instead we offer this as a metaphor for thinking about collaborative leadership over the longer term.
+This is a complex idea, and you are not expected to have a complete understanding of how the collaborative fabric develops and is continually re-made (we certainly don’t – we are still learning about this).
+Instead you have been offered this as a metaphor for thinking about collaborative leadership over the longer term.

 Activity 4 Leadership practices

 Think back through the course and the different leadership practices you have encountered.
-List all of those practices in the left hand column below.
-We have started this task for you, but think of as many as you can, either mentioned explicitly in the course, or brought to mind by your reading.
+List all of those practices in the left hand column of the Leadership practices template here.
+This task has been started for you, but think of as many as you can, either mentioned explicitly in the course, or brought to mind by your reading.

 Now, add brief examples from your own experience under each of the four elements of the collaborative fabric.
-Again, we have started this task for you from some of our own experiences.
+Again, this has been started for you from some of our own experiences, which you can see below.

 |Asking challenging questions||Challenging local policy at a council committee|